Charles Eustace Anson

 Admiral Charles Eustace Anson, CB, MVO (3 December 1859 – 28 April 1940) was a Royal Navy officer.

 A member of the Anson family, Charles Eustace Anson was the son of the Rev Frederick Anson, Canon of Windsor, and of the Hon Caroline Maria, daughter of George John Venables-Vernon, 5th Baron Vernon.
 He entered HMS Britannia as a cadet in July 1872.

+He was promoted to captain on 31 December 1901.
 Anson was the father of the electrical engineer Horatio St George Anson and the writer Peter Anson.